Trust-Anchor-Group/IdApp/Content/NeuronSDK.md

 ### LogService ###
 The [LogService](../Tag.Neuron.Xamarin/Services/ILogService.cs) allows you to save log statements which are then reported back to the Neuron server.
 You can of course also attach [ILogListener](../Tag.Neuron.Xamarin/Services/ILogListener.cs)s to subscribe to log events, and redirect them to other services like [Microsoft App Center](https://appcenter.ms/apps) for tracking Crashes and Analytics.
+The [AppCenterLogListener](../IdApp/IdApp/AppCenterLogListener.cs) is an example of this.
+You can see it being added in the [App.xaml.cs](../IdApp/IdApp/App.xaml.cs) constructor.

 ### StorageService ###
 The [StorageService](../Tag.Neuron.Xamarin/Services/IStorageService.cs) represents persistent storage, i.e. a Database.
 The content is encrypted.
 In order to